python-botogram/botogram/docs/deploy/common.rst

   attacker won't be able to do too much damage on your system.

 * **Keeping services separated is a good idea**.
-In order to restrict even more what an hypothetical attacker can do, you can created a separated user for *each* service you have on your server.
+In order to restrict even more what an hypothetical attacker can do, you can create a separate user for *each* service you have on your server.
 This way an attacker can't even compromise other applications.